 The Check Engine Light Is On

-To test an ignition coil, you’ll need the following tools:
+In testing an ignition coil, use the following equipment:

-- Multimeter for measuring the resistance of the ignition coil.
+- A multimeter with the ability to measure the resistance of the ignition coil.

-- Owner’s manual to locate the ignition coils and confirm the specifications for testing.
+- The vehicle’s manual will assist in finding the ignition coils and checking their specifications for adjustments.

 Step-by-Step Guide to Testing Your Ignition Coil